kubevirt/monitoring/docs/runbooks/NoReadyVirtController.md

 ## Diagnosis

-- Set the `NAMESPACE` environment variable.
+- Set the `NAMESPACE` environment variable as follows:
     ```
     $ export NAMESPACE="$(kubectl get kubevirt -A -o custom-columns="":.metadata.namespace)"
     ```

-- Run the following command to verify a `virt-controller` device is available.
+- Run the following command to verify a `virt-controller` device is available:
     ```
     $ kubectl get deployment -n $NAMESPACE virt-controller -o jsonpath='{.status.readyReplicas}'
     ```

 ## Mitigation
 1. Check the status of the `virt-controller` deployment to find out more information.
-The following commands provide the associated events and show if any problems occurred, such as failures to pull images, or crashing pods.
+The following commands provide the associated events and show if any problems occurred, such as crashing pods or failures to pull images:
     ```
     $ kubectl -n $NAMESPACE get deploy virt-controller -o yaml
     ```